What are skills? Are they a bunch of words added crisply into a resume in a bulleted format?

 Additionally, with the advent and advancement of AI, candidates or graduates now need to be versed in technology that’s built on AI.
 Of course, every job type requires a particularly crafted skillset, but there are some skills that remain consistent across professions and job functions.
 Skills can be broadly classified into two categories: soft skills and hard skills.

-According to this article by LinkedIn, the most in-demand skills in 2023 are:
+According to this article by LinkedIn, the most in-demand skills are:

 Let’s decode the two broad categories namely soft skills and hard skills and further demystify the various skills that recruiters must look out for in students or graduates.